Understanding Organizational Risk

 Political – causing the resignation of senior executives

 Using this qualitative framework to determine the relevant level of risk and exposure to that risk, the executive can make strategic investment decisions on risk management.
-This will provide a common vision and approach across the enterprise ensuring the strategy is properly funded based on the potential consequential exposure of not managing the risk.
+This will provide a shared vision and approach across the enterprise ensuring the strategy is adequately funded based on the potential consequential exposure of not managing the risk.

 2.3 Opportunity Risk